btmoyers/bash-genomics/episodes/05-writing-scripts.md

 $ nano bad-reads-script.sh
 ```

-Bad reads have a lot of N's, so we're going to look for  `NNNNNNN` with `grep`.
+Bad reads have a lot of N's, so we're going to look for `NNNNNNN` (7 Ns) with `grep`.
 We want the whole FASTQ record, so we're also going to get the one line above the sequence and the two lines below.
 We also want to look in all the files that end with `.fastq`, so we're going to use the `*` wildcard.

 ```bash
 grep -B1 -A2 -h NNNNNNN *.fastq | grep -v '^--' > scripted_bad_reads.txt